AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 ### Running the script locally

-For running the GitHub action incorporate these commands into the shell script and save it.
+For running the GitHub action locally, incorporate these commands into the shell script and save it.
 ```
 python3 main.py
 ```